mkontorovich/asteroids/README.md

 ✅ Added a scoring system, so a high score gets saved after player dies
 ✅ Added sound to player every time they fire a shot
 ✅ Added SQLite3 database.
 The top 10 scores get stored, and the highest score shows in game
 ✅ Added screen wrapping, so asteroids and player show again on the opposite sides
+✅ Bullets now get destroyed when they go off-screen

 ## Future game improvements to work on by priority (highest to lowest):